Educational games in the Sonic the Hedgehog series: Sonic X

 Sonic X is based on the anime series of the same name and was released by LeapFrog Enterprises for the Leapster handheld game console.
 It stars Sonic and Chris Thorndyke, a character created for the anime series, who must save Tails, Amy, and Knuckles from Doctor Eggman.
 The player must guide Sonic through three levels, periodically stopping to answer math questions.
-The three levels, Station Square, Angel Island, and Eggman's base feature sequencing, addition, and subtraction respectively.
+The three levels, Station Square, Angel Island, and Eggman's base feature sequences, addition, and subtraction respectively.